 Exploring the Neuroscience of Well-Being

-- Ways to access gratitude, kindness, and joy to counterbalance the brain’s negativity bias and build resources for resilient coping
+- Ways to access gratitude, kindness, and joy to counterbalance the brain’s negativity bias as well as build resources for resilient coping

-- Techniques to turn regrettable moments into teachable moments that transform mistakes and losses into opportunities for enhancing learning and resilience
+- Brain-based techniques to help clients transform mistakes and losses into opportunities for enhancing learning

 - Guided visualizations and process journaling that enhance the brain’s capacity for response flexibility, discernment, planning, and creativity

 Linda Graham, MFT, is a psychotherapist who integrates relational psychology, mindfulness, and neuroscience in her international trainings.
 She’s the author of Resilience: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster.